 To pass point 2 (do ongoing user research) in your service assessments you must show that you have an ongoing plan to research and test your service so you can keep improving it based on users’ needs.

-To pass point 12 (make sure users succeed first time) you must show how you’ve researched end-to-end user journeys and designed assisted digital support based on users’ needs.
+To pass point 12 (make sure users succeed first time) you must show how you’ve researched end-to-end user journeys and designed them to meet the needs of all your users, including those with disabilities and support needs.

 How to do user research in beta